The Asaba Memorial Project

-The Asaba Memorial Project is an ongoing collaboration between scholars at the University of South Florida, together with the people of Asaba, to document and memorialize a mass killing of civilians that took place in 1967, during the Nigerian Civil War.
+The Asaba Memorial Project represents a collaboration between scholars at the University of South Florida, together with the people of Asaba, to document and memorialize a mass killing of civilians that took place in 1967, during the Nigerian Civil War.
 Research began in 2009, and eventually resulted in a book that documented these events, placed them into the larger context of the war, and explored the importance of confronting and remembering such atrocities.
 The goal was to help “reclaim” a community's history, in a spirit of reconciliation, allowing previously-unheard stories to be told and valued, as well as to contribute to the literature of community trauma and memory.

 Project Director Dr. Elizabeth Bird (Anthropology) along with Dr. Fraser Ottanelli (History) visited Nigeria many times from 2009 to 2017, conducting over 100 videotaped interviews with witnesses and survivors, as well as with war-time military and government leaders.
-They also visited important archives in the United States and United Kingdom, unearthing documents that shed new light on events.
+We also visited important archives in the United States and United Kingdom, unearthing documents that shed new light on events.
 This website brings together our work over several years, during which we published newspaper articles, a wikipedia page, and several academic articles (see here, here and here).

 During our research, we documented our travels and observations in Nigeria on a blog: